 dreamflower is about seeing the world.
 I prefer to work in natural light, with minimal digital manipulation.
 In my photographs, nature speaks for itself, always reflecting my experience in the moment.

 A link to my photography store is on the Home page of this site (and in the banner on each page).
-The store features notecards and other items made with images from my travels, my horticultural work, and my own courtyard garden.
+The store features notecards and other items made with images from my travels, my horticultural work, and my home garden.
 Featured work often includes information about the plants and places in my images, to add context and start conversations.

 dreamflower images have also been featured in brochures and social media for several public gardens.

 If you would like an image on a particular product which is not currently available, please inquire.

-I started dreamflower, LLC both to use my horticultural skills to create beautiful environments for my clients, and to teach others to responsibly tend and enjoy their own gardens.
-I work with my clients to improve their well-being through plants, whether by finding the perfect low-maintenance house plant, planting for wildlife, maintaining curb appeal or improving the view.
-I enjoy working with clients who have original ideas but are open to expert advice to help bring them to life.
+I started my work in horticulture both to use my gardening skills to create beautiful environments for my clients, and to teach others to responsibly tend and enjoy their own gardens.
+I work with clients to improve their well-being through plants, whether by planting for wildlife, maintaining curb appeal or improving the view.

 I want to use my horticultural skills to create beautiful environments for my clients, and to teach others to responsibly tend and enjoy their own gardens.